teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 There are a few libraries that support an alternative schema syntax and migrations.
 The main offerings come from a paid license, which is quite nice, and offer everything that would be needed to support the database.

 ## Conclusion
-Here we see that this Rubric has forced us to be explicit around our thinking and has helped us segment the concerns about certain tech.
-Side by side comparisons would be very interesting for someone to read 5 years into the future when some resistance, unrest, and whispers ignite questions about how the team is spending their day.
-May that never happen to you... at least not for a decade.
+Here we see that this rubric has forced us to be explicit around our thinking and has helped us segment the concerns about certain tech.
+Side-by-side comparisons would be very interesting for someone to read 5 years into the future.
+As the world around a project changes, these decisions can be re-assessed.
+As your project, people, and problems change, there might be a better fitting technology - and doing this rigorous thinking might save your business.